ka3scott/Remote_Sensing_Module/README.md

 For the SAR data, there are some questions in the slide deck and follow up activities suggested at the end.

-For the sea ice concentration and sea surface temperature activities, please let me know if you are interested in these activities.
+For the sea ice concentration and sea surface temperature activities, please let me know if you are interested in these activities (ka3scott@uwaterloo.ca).
 I would be happy to send you the data.
 You can also get the data yourself by generating a login at the various data providers (below)

 Sea Ice Concentration Activity: